 「将軍ルメイ “悪魔”と呼ばれた男」のキービジュアル =NHK提供

-Curtis LeMay, who made the US Air Force the strongest in the world, is a man who bore many nicknames, including "Murderer LeMay," "Iron Butt," and "The Devil."
-During the Pacific War, he took 260,000 lives with indiscriminate bombing of Japanese cities, and he also strongly advocated the use of nuclear weapons in the Korean War and the Cuban Missile Crisis.
-Complete destruction robs the enemy of their will to fight and settles the matter once and for all.
-LeMay's ideas remain at the core of US military operations today.
-This program traces the life of General LeMay, who advocated "peace through strength."
-Narrated by announcer Itoi Yoji.
+Curtis LeMay propelled the U.S. Air Force to become the world's most powerful.
+He was known by many nicknames, including "LeMay the Killer," "Iron Butt," and "The Devil."
+During the Pacific War, he killed 260,000 people with indiscriminate bombing of Japanese cities, and in the Korean War and the Cuban Missile Crisis, LeMay strongly advocated for the use of nuclear weapons.
+He believed in total destruction to crush the enemy's will to fight and end the conflict quickly.
+LeMay's philosophy remains at the core of U.S. military operations even today.
+This program traces the life of General LeMay, who championed "peace through strength."
+Narrated by announcer Yoji Itoi.

 This site uses machine translation.
 Please note that it may not always be accurate and may differ from the original Japanese text.